flutter/website/src/docs/development/tools/devtools/overview.md

 ## What can I do with DevTools?

+Here are some of the things you can do with DevTools:

-DevTools supports inspecting the UI layout and state of a Flutter app, diagnosing UI jank performance issues in a Flutter app, source-level debugging of a Flutter or Dart command-line app, and viewing general log and diagnostics information about a running app.
+* Inspect the UI layout and state of a Flutter app.
+* Diagnose UI jank performance issues in a Flutter app.
+* Source-level debugging of a Flutter or Dart command-line app.
+* Debug memory issues in a Flutter or Dart command-line app.
+* View general log and diagnostics information about a running Flutter or Dart command-line app.

-We expect developers to use DevTools in conjunction with their existing IDE or command-line based development workflow.
+We expect you to use DevTools in conjunction with your existing IDE or command-line based development workflow.

 ![GIF showing DevTools features]({% asset tools/devtools/inspector.gif @path %}){:width="100%"}
 <br><center>DevTools in action</center>

 ## How do I install DevTools?

-See the [Android Studio][], [VS Code][], or
-[command line][] pages for installation instructions.
+See the [Android Studio/IntelliJ][], [VS Code][], or [command line][] pages for installation instructions.

 ## Providing feedback